Imperial (automobile): 1956

 On April 28, 1955, Chrysler and Philco announced the development and production of the world's first all-transistor car radio, the Mopar model 914HR.
-It was developed and produced by Chrysler and Philco and was a $150 option on 1956 Imperials.
+It was developed and produced by Chrysler and Philco and was a $150 ($ in dollars) option on 1956 Imperials.
 Philco manufactured the Mopar 914HR starting in the fall of 1955 at its Sandusky Ohio plant, for Chrysler.